Old Fashioned Cocktail Recipes

 Technique Note · Applies to Every Recipe

-Recipe 01 / Whiskey
+Old Fashioned recipes · 01 / Whiskey

 Still Branch Whiskey Old Fashioned

 The original.
 Whiskey, bitters, sugar, citrus oil, and time on ice.
+The drink the whole brand is built around.
+No pressure.

 Glass Short tumbler (also known as an old-fashioned, rocks, or lowball glass).